Why We Are So Easily Offended

 And, how do we decide what should be laws if we don’t have any absolute truth to base them on.
 You may feel that all life is precious and valuable, but that doesn’t mean I do, or that the judge does.
 If we all disagree, how do we decide what is right and wrong?
 We are left to do what’s right for us.
 And if that affects you negatively, that’s just your too bad.

-That’s why we’re easily offended.
+I think this is why we’re easily offended.
 Because we have become the be all end all for everything.
 We are the source of our own truth.
 And when something conflicts with that truth, the person doing the offending is in the wrong.
 I can’t possibly be wrong because I decided it was right in the first place.

 If you find yourself being offended about an issue, try to dig into it a little bit.
 Try to discover if this belief is based on absolute truth or something you have created.
 If it isn’t, try to discover what the truth is.
 If you don’t know how to figure it out, ask someone.
 Ask me, and let’s see if we can’t find the truth together.